Ripple and Synchronous counters

 Theory:

 Counter is a type of circuit, which counts or which can be used for counting purposes.
-Or counting is such a digital device, which counts clock pulses in binary.
 Counter is a sequential logic circuits composed via wiring together flip-flops, which are used to count binary pulses being applied on these flip-flops.
-When a clock pulses are applied on input of some counter, the flip-flops present inside the counter change its state in such a way that stored binary number on it reveals the number of input pulses passing through it.
+When clock pulses are applied on input of some counters, the flip-flops present inside the counter change its state in such a way that stored binary number on it reveals the number of input pulses passing through it.
+There are two types of counters in digital logic circuit and these types depend upon the clock pulses applied to the flip flops.

 • Asynchronous Counter (Ripple Counter)